carbon-design-system/carbon/packages/styles/docs/sass.md

 }
 ```

-You can also change the component token definition for each theme via the theme
+You can also change the component token definition for each theme for multiple
-mixin:
+tokens at the same time via the theme mixin:

 ```scss
 @use '@carbon/react/scss/themes';